Sengottai (film): Soundtrack

-Reception
+Critical reception

 Tharamani of Kalki praised Yogamagi's art direction and Manikandan's cinematography and the performances of Meena and her friend.
 He also added the screenplay in first half is yawn inducing however despite picking up pace in second half its let down by illogical sequences.
 D. S. Ramanujam of The Hindu wrote, "Arjun never puts a wrong foot forward, at his agile best in the action scenes and dancing and romancing with his known flourish, the Taj Mahal and other picturesque places in Agra making the frames look enchanting through Manikantan's cinematography".

-Trivia

-The scene where Arjun's character escapes from an aeroplane is lifted from the 1985 Hollywood film Commando.